 NYPD gives all clear at Time Warner Center after 'unattended packages' spark investigation

-The NYPD said Thursday night there was "no threat or danger" at the Time Warner Center after authorities investigated "a pair of unattended packages" — sparking the building's second evacuation in two days.
+The NYPD said Thursday night there was "no threat or danger" at the Time Warner Center after authorities investigated "a pair of unattended packages," sparking the building's second evacuation in two days.

 "The report of a suspicious package at the Time Warner Building has been investigated by NYPD officers and has been deemed SAFE, no hazardous items found," the department tweeted.